feincms/feincms3-data/README.rst

 - ``"save_as_new"``: If present and truish, objects are inserted using new primary keys into the database instead of (potentially) overwriting pre-existing objects.
+- ``"defer_values"``: A list of fields which should receive random garbage when loading initially and only receive their real value later.
+This is especially useful to avoid unique constraint errors when loading partial graphs.

 The dumps can be loaded back into the database by running::